PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 The above listing shows `mongo` as type container, Fuge will treat this as a container and run it accordingly as distinct to a process.

 Now that we have our mongo container ready to go it's time to add a service to use it.
 We are going to write a simple auditing service that records all of the calculations submitted to our adder service for later inspection.
-Firstly lets create a folder for our service:
+Firstly let's create a folder for our service:

 ```sh
 $ cd micro